bpervan/bpervan.github.io/_pages/students.md

 - GPU programming
 - Custom heterogeneous systems programming.
 This usually implies systems with accelerators for specific applications.

+### Biomedical systems and sensing
+- Nowadays I'm kickstarting the development of a full-scale biomedical system.
+The system in question will feature multiple components on hardware and software layers including:
+    - sensing equipment produced by our partners
+    - embedded devices as middlemen between sensors and mobile devices
+    - web services and mobile applications
+    - machine learning models
+- There is lots of work to be done on each of the aforementioned components.
+If you are interested in biomedical systems with real-life applications, feel free to contact me for more details :)

 ### Research topics
 - You can plug into some of the research I'm doing right now.
 Check out my [research](/research) subpage.
 - Right now, I'm aiming into extending support for advanced memory management schemes in [RISE](https://rise-lang.org/) for the [GAP8](https://greenwaves-technologies.com/gap8_mcu_ai/), a heterogeneous platform I delivered support for in RISE.